Andrettin/Wyrmsun/readme.txt

 - Added command panel interface graphics in the Brising Faction Flair Pack (by Jinn).
 - Added command panel interface graphics in the Frankish Faction Flair Pack (by Jinn).

+* Grand Strategy
+- At the start of the game, if a province has more workers than it can feed, that quantity will be automatically reduced to the maximum number of workers the province can feed.
+- Fixed issue which caused factions to generate names for tiles even if their language was the same as their civilization's.

 * Units
 - Units will now attack non-predator fauna units that are attacking one of your units (i.e. yales that attacked an unit of yours who got close to it).